 Then Gaga comes on, and here she is, the diva, warts and all, a hundred feet across on the big screen and she’s simply riveting.
 She can act like Jesus plays basketball (very well).

 What comes out from the screen is something we don’t often see anymore, genuine star power.
 A Star is Born is a clinic on how to use star power without drawing attention to itself.

 The chemistry is undeniable.
-The songs, strong.
-The duets, plausible and done with emotion.
+The songs are strong.
+The duets, are plausible and done with emotion.

 The supporting actors (Sam Elliot, Andrew Clay, Dave Chappelle) are both great and not distracting at all from the leads or the story.
 And the story?
 Worn as an old pair of shoes, and just as comfy.
 Told here told for the fourth time with great fondness and respect.

 These actors, with this music, and this cinematography (Matthew Labatique) is a most delicious, and somehow surprisingly artsy combination.
 Maybe because Cooper the director resists the enormous temptations to go over the top, which he could do many times.
 Instead, he shows restraint.
 No camp or kitsch.
 This retelling of the coming out of undiscovered talent easily could have become a very clichéd, exploitive, mess – but it’s not.